cs-mmeza/RoboND-Kinematics-Project/README.md

 ### Forward Kinematics

-Before We start coding any instruction to move the robot arm.
-Is necessary to calculate the rotation and translation to move the robot arm.
+Before We start coding any instruction to move our robot arm.
+Is necessary to calculate the rotation and translation to move it.
 This information can be found in the manufacturer's manual of the robot arm, but for this simulation, the coordinates needed are found in [kr210.urfd.xacro](https://github.com/csilver2/RoboND-Kinematics-Project/tree/master/kuka_arm/urdf)

 Once all the 3D coordinates for each link are found, we can calculate the Forward Kinematics, which is a procedure that uses mathematics to locate our end effector.